wzslr321/impactifier/README.md

 To analyze local repository, you can specify `--path` flag.
 By default it checks both current directory, and the one above it, to handle both local & ci/cd usage.

-Configuration File
-Impactifier allows you to configure various options via a YAML configuration file.
-This file can define repository details, analysis options, and other settings that Impactifier uses during its operations.
-You can also override these configurations using CLI arguments and flags.

 ### Configuration File
-ALl necessary config can be passed via flags - which take highest priority - but config file is also supported.
+All necessary config can be passed via flags - which take highest priority - but config file is also supported.

 Below is an example of a impactifier-config.yaml file: